How To Care For Your New Jewelry

 • Do not polish your jewelry with abrasive cloth or scrubbers.

-Sterling Silver Jewelry
+Sterling Silver Celtic Jewelry Care

 Walker Metalsmiths uses .925 Deoxide Sterling Silver in all of our Sterling Silver jewelry.
 We cast all of our Sterling Silver jewelry on site at our Andover, NY studio, unless otherwise stated, to ensure quality and purity of materials.

-• Sterling Silver will tarnish with time and exposure to humidity and other other things in our environment.
+• Sterling Silver will tarnish with time and exposure to humidity and other things in our environment.

 • Tarnish can occur more quickly when exposed to certain chemicals like sulfur.